pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Diego is the new application runtime that Pivotal Cloud Foundry will use by default to run your apps.

 Diego enables many new features and enhancements, such as allowing the deployment of thousands of applications and resurrecting crashed applications within seconds.
-It also supports new workloads, such as .NET on Windows and Docker on Linux, and enables SSH access to containers.
+It also supports new workloads, such as .NET applications on Windows, Docker on Linux, and enables SSH access to containers.

 Details about how Diego works can be found [here](../../concepts/diego/diego-auction.html).
 Details about its architecture can be found [here](../../concepts/diego/diego-architecture.html)